 What makes this bird distinctive is its head plum that subtly reveals its emotions.

 When the bird is comfortable, eating, or sleeping, its topknot will angle backward.

 But note that it’s disturbed, alert or irritated when it rises and goes straight up.

 Demanding of time and effort

-Raising this quail species take lots of time and effort since you have to hand-feed this bird until they learn how to feed themselves.
+Raising this quail species takes lots of time and effort since you must hand-feed this bird until they learn how to feed itself.